alexangione419/ImageCollager/DECOUPLE.md

+## Decoupling The View
+* Our view is fully decoupled from the rest of the project.
+For the Text View (interface and implementation) you only need to include the model state interface.
+This interface provides functionality for the view to observe the current state of the model.
+For the GUI View (interface and implementation), you need to includes the same model state interface, as well as a controller features interface.
+This features interface allows the GUI to make changes to the model indirectly, asking the controller to do something not worrying about how it gets done.

 ## Decoupling the Controller
 * For our controller, in order to compile, it requires a few things from within its own controller package